illiliti/eiwd/src/iwd.config.rst

        This value can be used to control how aggressively **iwd** roams when connected to a 5GHz access point.

+   * - CriticalRoamThreshold
+     - Value: rssi dBm value, from -100 to -1, default: **-80**

+       The threshold (for 2.4GHz) at which IWD will roam regardless of the affinity set to the current BSS.
+If the connected BSS has affinity (set in Station's Affinities list) the roam threshold will be lowed to this value and IWD will not attempt to roam (or roam scan) until either the affinity is cleared, or the signal drops below this threshold.

+   * - CriticalRoamThreshold5G
+     - Value: rssi dBm value, from -100 to -1, default: **-82**

+       This has the same effect as ``CriticalRoamThreshold``, but for the 5GHz band.

    * - RoamRetryInterval
      - Value: unsigned int value in seconds (default: **60**)